-- 4.1 In its observations dated 3 September 2015, the State party contends that the communication is inadmissible on the grounds of a failure to exhaust domestic remedies.
-Firstly, the author should have submitted his application for constitutional amparo against circular No. 71/2014 of the Supreme Electoral Court, not against the decisions that disqualified him from standing as a candidate for mayor in the 2015 elections.
-The author's failure to file a timely amparo application against circular No. 71/2014 is deemed to constitute an act of "consent" whereby the author accepted the terms of that circular.
-Secondly, the remedy of amparo incorrectly sought against decision No. 95/2015 of the Supreme Electoral Court has not been exhausted, as the Constitutional Court has not yet ruled on the review of the judgment of the supervisory court that denied amparo, and there has thus been no final decision in the case.
-Lastly, the author could have raised his allegations of discrimination before a criminal court or administrative body pursuant to Act No. 45 of 8 October 2010 on the prohibition of racism and all forms of discrimination. - 4.2 The State party also alleges an abuse of the right of submission, because the Committee does not have the authority to "order" States parties to carry out reparation measures such as those sought by the author, especially if they go beyond the legitimate purposes served by subsidiary systems for the protection of human rights.
-In particular, the expenses incurred by the author for his election campaign and subsequent expenses cannot be attributed to the State party, as they resulted from negligence on the part of the author.
+Supreme Electoral Court, which confirmed the author's disqualification, has not been exhausted, as the Plurinational Constitutional Court has not yet ruled on the review of the judgment of the supervisory court that denied amparo.
+Lastly, the author could have raised her allegations of discrimination before a criminal court or administrative body pursuant to Act No. 45 of 8 October 2010 on the prohibition of racism and all forms of discrimination.

+- 4.2 The State party also alleges an abuse of the right of submission, because the Committee does not have the authority to "order" States parties to carry out reparation measures such as those sought by the author, especially if they go beyond the legitimate purposes served by subsidiary systems for the protection of human rights.
+In particular, the expenses incurred by the author for her election campaign and subsequent expenses cannot be attributed to the State party, as they resulted from negligence on the part of the author.
 Regarding the request for the revision of domestic provisions, the State party notes that these provisions were adopted during the author's term as a member of the legislature, and the author did not take any action against them. - 4.3 Finally, the State party submits that the communication is inadmissible for lack of sufficient substantiation of the complaint based on article 26 of the Covenant.
 Firstly, the right to equality and the prohibition of discrimination set out in article 26 are subordinate to the other rights protected by the Covenant, meaning that violations under this article cannot be claimed independently.
-Secondly, the author has not substantiated his claim of unfavourable differential treatment in relation to similar situations or comparable cases, nor has he shown that the alleged differential treatment was arbitrary or unreasonable.
+Secondly, the author has not substantiated her claim of unfavourable differential treatment in relation to similar situations or comparable cases, nor has she shown that the alleged differential treatment was arbitrary or unreasonable.
 In this regard, circular No. 71/2014 does not establish any discrimination, since it applies equally to all persons who were members of the Plurinational Legislative Assembly in the 2010-2015 term. - 4.4 The State party notes that the purpose of the residency requirement for candidates is to ensure that persons who aspire to be elected to represent the interests of a regional or municipal community have direct knowledge of the socioeconomic and cultural conditions of that community.
 Members of the national legislature do not meet this requirement, as they do not have "permanent residency" in the region or municipality because their duties require them to live in La Paz.
 In addition, circular No. 71/2014 differentiates between departmental and municipal positions because departmental constituencies encompass a number of municipalities, and it would be impossible to require candidates to reside in each of them.
 However, the residency requirement for municipal office is justified by the need for a close relationship between the representative and the municipal community, which can be formed only through continuous residence for at least two years.
 Prior service as a national legislator is, however, compatible with departmental representation because deputies and senators represent their respective departments in carrying out their duties at the national level. - 4.5 The State party notes that the appointment of the Vice-President of the Supreme Electoral Court is regulated by the Constitution (art.
 172) and Act No. 18 on the Plurinational Electoral Branch (art.
 13).